kohoutech/kohoutech.github.io/README.md

 # kohoutech.github.io

-This is the central documentation page for the many projects in this repository it links to individual documentation pages for each project
+This is the central documentation page for the many projects in this repository
+It links to individual documentation pages for each project

 <a href="https://kohoutech.github.io/">project documentation</a><br/>